usdot-fhwa-stol/cdasim/co-simulation tool/README.md

 └─ <cosimulation-root>
   ├─ bridge ................
 Directory with bridge file for connecting CARLA ambassador and CARLA simulator.
   |  ├─ bridge.bat .........
 An example of bridge script for a scenario on Windows systems.
   |  ├─ bridge.sh ..........
 An example of bridge Script for a scenario on Linux systems.
   ├─ etc
   |  ├─ hosts.json .........
-Configuration of the execution host, e.g. temporary directory.
+Configuration of the execution host, e.g., temporary directory.
   |  ├─ logback.xml ........
 Configuration of log files and levels.
   |  └─ runtime.json .......
-Configuration of all Ambassadors and Federates coupled with the MOSAIC
+Configuration of all Ambassadors and Federates coupled with the MOSAIC.
   ├─ lib ...................
 Directory with all Java compiled libraries required for MOSAIC.
-  ├─ logs ..................
-Directory with log files.
   ├─ scenarios .............
 Directory containing all simulation scenarios.
   ├─ tools .................
 Additional tools, like the HTML Visualizer.
   ├─ CONTRIBUTING.md